Examinations, or standardised tests, are an integral part of a meritocratic society’s education system.

 Learning should be fun, or at least tolerable.
 If it’s boring, it can have a negative impact on the child’s learning.
 In fact, a study by Dr Al-Shara from the University of Jordan (2015) found that students performed better when they enjoyed what they were learning.

-History can be a dry subject… until you play your first (non-casual) strategy game.
+For example, role-playing games can stimulate one’s interest in learning English.
+Similarly, History can be made less dry through games like Microscope.
 Suddenly, learning about civil wars is the most exciting thing of the week.